 The Triumph Herald fits many of my desires for a project, but in factory form it is slooooooow.
 1650 pounds may be extremely light, but 35 horsepower is still anemic.

-This is basically a fever-dream turned real project, with little justification other than it'll look cool as heck in a convertible.
+This is basically a fever-dream turned real project, with little justification other than it'll look cool in a convertible.
 There are some interesting accessibility accommodations made possible by this device, though they require very specific circumstances.

 Rebuilt 12/50 Engine